Grand Theft Auto: Episodes from Liberty City

 - 4 % negative mentions

-The graphics of the game receive mixed reviews, with some players praising the visuals as "epic" and better than those of GTA V, while others criticize the poor optimization and technical issues that hinder performance on various hardware setups.
-Many users report difficulties in adjusting graphics settings, often due to the game not recognizing their dedicated graphics cards, leading to frustrating experiences with low resolutions and graphical glitches.
-Overall, while the game showcases impressive environments and design for its time, it struggles with compatibility and performance on modern systems.
+The graphics of the game receive mixed reviews, with some players praising the visuals as "epic" and better than those in GTA V, while others criticize the poor optimization and technical issues that hinder performance, especially on lower-end systems.
+Many users report difficulties in adjusting graphics settings, often due to the game not recognizing their dedicated graphics cards, leading to frustrating experiences with stuttering and low resolutions.
+Overall, while the game has its moments of impressive detail, it struggles with compatibility and performance issues that detract from the visual experience.

 “The game has some really nice environments and the graphics are really well designed and laid out, especially for when the game came out.”